Information regarding the coronavirus

 School of Arts

 Where it works, operations continue digitally.
-Some individual tuition may continue with local adaptation for children born in 2005 or later.
+Some individual tuition and group tuition may continue with local adaptation for children born in 2002 or later.

 Komvux and SFI